 Your little one will be stepping into their 20th month soon, and they may begin to throw food tantrums more often.
 Therefore, keeping some 20 months old baby food ideas handy could help relieve some of your worries.
 As toddlers approach their second-year birthday, their food habits and interests keep changing.
-Also, your little one is undergoing rapid physical and mental developments during this time.
+Also, your little one is undergoing rapid physical and mental growth and development during this time.
 Therefore, you must make appropriate food choices to support their growth and maintain their nutritional requirements.
 Read on as we bring some important foods to include in your 20 months baby’s diet, tips, and helpful techniques to feed your fussy eaters.

 Must-Haves For A 20 Months Old Baby Food